techmorung/mybibliotheca/MIGRATION.md

 - Verify write permissions to data directory
 - Database may be locked by another process

-**Default admin creation fails:**
-- Check for existing users with same username/email
+**Setup page issues:**
+- Ensure no existing users in database (setup only runs for fresh installs)
 - Verify password meets security requirements
-- Check database constraints
+- Check database constraints and permissions
+- Ensure application can write to database

 ### Getting Help